PavanRangani/docs/docs/prd/cash-flow/cash-flow.md

 ### UX Rule
 - If any year has `Budget`, shows budget in the view or If any year has `Actual` amount, shows Actual amount in the view.
 - If any year has both `Budget` & `Actual` amount, shows `Actual` amount in view.
-- If any year has no `Budget` & `Actual` amount, shows `Budget` with `-`.
+- If any year has no `Budget` & `Actual` amount, show `Budget` with `-`.
-- `Budget` column (Column header  and Data both) is shown in the green color.
+- `Budget` column (Column header  and Data both) is shown in green color.
-- By default, system will show last 5 year records.
+- By default, system will show last 5 years' records.
 (Last 5 years = Current + last 4 year)
-    - If user wants to see last 10 year records, he/she can see it.
+    - If user wants to see last 10 years' records, he/she can see it.
 [See more details](#shows-last-10-year-records)
-- UI will added New Year column from the left side.
+- UI will add the New Year column from the left side.
 - On hover of table column header, shows pencil icon with each year.
 - On click, opens the edit dialog of Actual/Budget for the year.
 - It has 2 groups: `Internal to Portfolio` & `External to Portfolio`